The Internet and Beyond

 There are elaborate protocols for communication over the Internet.
 A protocol is simply a detailed specification of how communication is to proceed.
 For two computers to communicate at all, they must both be using the same protocols.
 The most basic protocols on the Internet are the Internet Protocol (IP), which specifies how data is to be physically transmitted from one computer to another, and the Transmission Control Protocol (TCP), which ensures that data sent using IP is received in its entirety and without error.
 These two protocols, which are referred to collectively as TCP/IP, provide a foundation for communication.
 Other protocols use TCP/IP to send specific types of information such as web pages, electronic mail, and data files.

-Every computer on the Internet has an IP address, a number that identifies it uniquely among all the computers on the net.
+Every computer on the Internet has an IP address, a number that identifies it uniquely among all the computers on the Net.
+(Actually, the claim about uniqueness is not quite true, but the basic idea is valid, and the full truth is complicated.)
 The IP address is used for addressing packets.
 A computer can only send data to another computer on the Internet if it knows that computer's IP address.
 Since people prefer to use names rather than numbers, most computers are also identified by names, called domain names.
 For example, the main computer of the Mathematics Department at Hobart and William Smith Colleges has the domain name math.hws.edu.
 (Domain names are just for convenience; your computer still needs to know IP addresses before it can communicate.
 There are computers on the Internet whose job it is to translate domain names to IP addresses.
 When you use a domain name, your computer sends a message to a domain name server to find out the corresponding IP address.
 Then, your computer uses the IP address, rather than the domain name, to communicate with the other computer.)

 For example, the email service uses a protocol known as SMTP (Simple Mail Transfer Protocol) to transfer email messages from one computer to another.
 Other protocols, such as POP and IMAP, are used to fetch messages from an email account so that the recipient can read them.
 A person who uses email, however, doesn't need to understand or even know about these protocols.
 Instead, they are used behind the scenes by computer programs to send and receive email messages.
 These programs provide the user with an easy-to-use user interface to the underlying network protocols.

-But applets are only one aspect of Java's relationship with the Internet, and not the major one.
-In fact, as both Java and the Internet have matured, applets have become much less important.
-At the same time, however, Java has increasingly been used to write complex, stand-alone applications that do not depend on a Web browser.
+But applets were only one aspect of Java's relationship with the Internet.
+Java can be used to write complex, stand-alone applications that do not depend on a Web browser.
 Many of these programs are network-related.
 For example many of the largest and most complex web sites use web server software that is written in Java.
 Java includes excellent support for network protocols, and its platform independence makes it possible to write network programs that work on many different types of computer.
 You will learn about Java's network support in Chapter 11.

-Its association with the Internet is not Java's only advantage.
+Its support for networking is not Java's only advantage.
 But many good programming languages have been invented only to be soon forgotten.
 Java has had the good luck to ride on the coattails of the Internet's immense and increasing popularity.

 As Java has matured, its applications have reached far beyond the Net.
-The standard version of Java already comes with support for many technologies, such as cryptography and data compression.
-Free extensions are available to support many other technologies such as advanced sound processing and three-dimensional graphics.
+The standard version of Java already comes with support for many technologies, such as cryptography, data compression, sound processing, and three-dimensional graphics.
+And programmers have written Java libraries to provide additional capabilities.
 Complex, high-performance systems can be developed in Java.
 For example, Hadoop, a system for large scale data processing, is written in Java.
 Hadoop is used by Yahoo, Facebook, and other Web sites to process the huge amounts of data generated by their users.

 Furthermore, Java is not restricted to use on traditional computers.
 Java can be used to write programs for many smartphones (though not for the iPhone).
-It is the primary development language for Blackberries and Android-based phones such as the Verizon Droid.
-Mobile devices such as smartphones use a version of Java called Java ME ("Mobile Edition").
-It's the same basic language as the standard edition, but the set of classes that is included as a standard part of the language is different.
-Java ME is also the programming language for the Amazon Kindle eBook reader and for interactive features on Blu-Ray video disks.
+It is the primary development language for Android-based devices.
+(Android uses Google's own version of Java and does not use the same graphical user interface components as standard Java.)
+Java is also the programming language for the Amazon Kindle eBook reader and for interactive features on Blu-Ray video disks.